Changing the narrative around local companies TEY_post_Maxwell_Oko

 What is Eraskorp’s footprint in the Nigerian power sector?

 Currently, there is a considerable supply deficit of meters, and this is where we will play a pivotal role.
-We are currently carrying out inspection of our meters with Ikeja Electric and are awaiting a contract award for the supply of meters to designated locations within its distribution franchise area.
+Following a rigorous quality review and inspection process, we have been awarded a contract by Ikeja Electric for the supply of meters to designated locations within its distribution franchise area.

 What are Eraskorp’s current contracts?

-MO: We will manage the Nigerian Agip Oil Company’s cooling system for the next two years.
-We have recently handed over a 10-kilometre by 12-inch pipeline for swamp operations.
-We are also in contract discussions with the ANOH Gas Processing Company for the construction of storage tanks and the supply of spares for their upcoming plant.
+MO: We have been managing the Nigerian Agip Oil Company’s cooling system.
+We will also be handing over a 10-kilometre by 12-inch pipeline for swamp operations.
+We have been awarded contracts by ANOH Gas Processing Company for the construction of storage tanks and the supply of spares for their upcoming plant.

 Regarding our security services, we have almost 500 personnel on the ground managing Chevron’s security for another two years.
 Another company in the healthcare sector requested our security services after they visited Chevron’s facilities, which is a nod to the quality of the services we offer.
 Regarding pipeline vandalism, we previously deployed our early warning system for Heritage Energy Services, and we are ready to expand our footprint in this area of security for critical oil and gas assets.